 c.
 At least three faculty members from TTU with expertise in biohazards;

 d.
 One member from the laboratory technical staff;

 e.
-The Assistant Vice President for Research (Environmental Health and Safety) and/or a designated representative; and
+The Assistant Vice President for Environmental Health & Safety (EHS) and/or a designated representative; and

 f.
 The University Biological Safety Officer.

 Members of the IBC, other than those specified by virtue of position, will be appointed by the VPR.
 Each will serve a term of three years, except when lesser terms may be required to maintain balanced membership and continuity of IBC operations.
 The chairperson of the IBC will be appointed by the VPR.

 a.
 Biohazard – A contraction of the words “biological hazard.”
 Infectious agents presenting a risk or potential risk to the well-being of humans or other animals directly through infection or indirectly through disruption of the environment.

 b.
 Biohazard Symbol – Used internationally to indicate the actual or potential presence of a biohazard and to identify equipment, rooms, containers, materials, experimental animals, or combinations thereof that contain or that are contaminated with viable hazardous agents.